Introduction

 Shutdown

-.
-Then you can shut it down by running (from the dodeka
+You can observe the active compose project using docker compose ls.
+Then you can shut it down by running (from the dodeka repository):

 nu deploy.nu down production

 If the suffix of the Docker Compose project name is different from latest, replace it with that.
-It will in general be equal to the tag you deployed with (which is 'latest' by default), but with periods replaced with underscores.
-For example, nu deploy.nu create staging v2.1.0-rc.3
+It will in general be equal to the tag you deployed with (which is ‘latest’ by default), but with periods replaced with underscores.
+For example, nu deploy.nu create staging v2.1.0-rc.3 can be shutdown with nu deploy.nu down staging v2_1_0-rc_3.

 Preparing SSH

-First we rebuild the image from Ubuntu 22.04.
+First we rebuild the image from Ubuntu 24.04.

 We reset the root password using Rescue -> Reset root password.
-I recommend then changing it to a new password once inside again (through passwd root
+I recommend then changing it to a new password once inside again (through passwd root).

 Login using the console GUI.

-and change the SSH server settings sshd_config
+Go to /etc/ssh and change the SSH server settings sshd_config:

 PermitRootLogin no